Skill Demand Index

 Which roles need Excel skills most:

-Other positions drive 33% of demand.
-Sales and Marketing also frequently list Excel skills as a requirement.
-Skills commonly paired with Excel skills include Inventory Analyst experience and Data Analysis.
+Marketing positions drive 43% of demand.
+Data Analysis and Other also frequently list Excel skills as a requirement.
+Skills commonly paired with Excel skills include Experience working with customer data and Experience with pricing or financial analytics.

 Depth Level Distribution